Therac-25: East Texas Cancer Center, Tyler, April 1986

 On April 11, 1986, a patient was to receive electron treatment for skin cancer on the face.
 The prescription was 10 MeV for an area of 7x10 cm.
 The operator was the same as the one in the March incident, three weeks earlier.
 After filling in all the treatment data she realized that she had to change the mode from X to E. She did so and pressed to go down to the command box.
 As "Beam ready" was displayed, she pressed (Proceed : continue).
 The machine produced a loud noise, which was heard through the intercom.
 Error 54 was displayed.
 The operator entered the room and the patient described a burning sensation on his face.
 The patient died on May 1, 1986, just shy of 3 weeks later.
 The autopsy showed severe radiation damage to the right temporal lobe and brain stem.

-The hospital physicist stopped the machine treatments and notified the AECL.
+The hospital physicist stopped the machine treatments and notified AECL.
 After strenuous work, the physicist and operator were able to reproduce the error 54 message.
 They determined that speed in editing the data entry was a key factor in producing error 54.
 After much practice, he was able to reproduce the error 54 at will.
-The AECL stated they could not reproduce the error and they only got it after following the instructions of the physicist so that the data entry was very rapid.
+AECL stated they could not reproduce the error and they only got it after following the instructions of the physicist so that the data entry was very rapid.